m0ru/bak/03_01_hevner.md

 ![Information Systems Research Framework [@HevnerDesignScienceInformation2004]](figures/Hevner-et-al-2004-figure-2.svg){#fig:hevner}

-@HevnerDesignScienceInformation2004 defines seven guidelines that design-science in information systems should address (but not necessarily come-what-may adhere to), which will be done in the next chapter. <!-- TODO more concrete/clickable reference -->
+@HevnerDesignScienceInformation2004 defines seven guidelines that design-science in information systems should address (but not necessarily come-what-may adhere to).
+[Section @sec:suggested-solution] will address them for the work at hand.

 They are as follows: